 NHS Cheshire and Merseyside update on system pressures

-With NHS services reporting ongoing pressure, NHS Cheshire and Merseyside continues to urge members of public to ensure their vaccinations – such as flu and COVID-19 – are up-to-date and to continue to follow simple self-care advice.
+With NHS services reporting ongoing pressure, NHS Cheshire and Merseyside continues to urge members of the public to ensure their vaccinations are up-to-date and to continue to follow simple self-care advice.

-If you need to access a healthcare service, but it’s not an emergency, please first use NHS 111 Online to ensure you are signposted to the correct service.
+If you need to access a healthcare service, but it’s not an emergency, NHS 111 Online can tell you:

 - Where to get help for your symptoms